Optimal domain of Volterra operators in Korenblum spaces: Introduction and Preliminaries

-In recent years various classical inequalities (for example, the Sobolev inequality, \cite{A}, \cite{B}, the Hausdorff-Young inequality, \cite{C}, and so on) have been shown to remain valid for larger domain spaces of functions than those in which they were initially formulated.
-The same is true for well known classes of operators acting between spaces of measurable functions, such as kernel operators, \cite{D}, convolution operators, \cite{E}, Fourier multiplier operators, \cite{F}, and others; see also \cite{G} and the references there in.
-The theme of this paper is to investigate this \textit{extension procedure} for linear operators acting between Banach spaces of \textit{analytic functions} on the open unit disc $\D\subseteq \C$.
-The ambient space involved is the Fr\'echet space $H(\D)$ consisting of all analytic functions on $\D$, equipped with the topology of uniform convergence on the compact subsets of $\D$.
+The theme of this paper is analogous to that described above.
+However, the setting is now rather different and will require new methods and techniques.
+The aim is to investigate the \textit{extension procedure} alluded to above for linear operators acting between Banach spaces of \textit{analytic functions} on the open unit disc $\D\subseteq \C$.
+The ambient space involved is now the Fr\'echet space $H(\D)$ consisting of all analytic functions on $\D$, equipped with the topology of uniform convergence on the compact subsets of $\D$.
 Given is a Banach space $X\subseteq H(\D)$, containing the polynomials, for which the natural inclusion map is continuous and a continuous linear operator $T\colon X\to X$.
 The fundamental question is as follows: do there exist further Banach spaces $Z\subseteq H(\D)$ such that $X\subseteq Z$ and $T\colon X\to X$ has a continuous, linear, $X$-valued extension $T\colon Z\to X$?
 If so, is there a \textit{largest} such space $Z$, the so called \textit{optimal domain space} of $T$, and can it be identified?
-This question was first introduced (and solved) for the classical Cesàro operator $C:=T$ acting in the family of Hardy spaces $X:=H^p$, for $1\leq p<\infty$, \cite{CR}, \cite{CR1}, and in $X:=A^{-\gamma}$, for $\gamma>0$, \cite{ABR-R}.
+In some cases the optimal domain $Z$ is actually a \textit{new} Banach space of analytic functions not available before, which generates an interest to determine structural properties of $Z$.
+Moreover, the factorization of $T\colon X\to X$ as $T_Z\circ j$, where $j\colon X\to Z $ is the inclusion map and $T_Z\colon Z\to X$ is the extension of $T$, provides a technique to examine operator ideal properties such as compactness, weak compactness, etc. The above question was first introduced (and solved) for the classical Cesàro operator $C:=T$ acting in the family of Hardy spaces $X:=H^p$, for $1\leq p<\infty$, \cite{CR}, \cite{CR1}, and in $X:=A^{-\gamma}$, for $\gamma>0$, \cite{ABR-R}.
 In the recent article \cite{BDNS} a similar investigation was undertaken for the family of generalized Volterra operators $T:=V_g$, with $g\in BMO\cap H^2$, acting in $H^p$ for $1\leq p<\infty$.
 If $g(z)=-{\rm Log}(1-z)$, for $z\in\D$, then $V_g(f)(z)=zC(f)(z)$, for $f\in H^p$ and $z\in\D$.